Meal-Snap/MealSnap/README.md

 ### Unit 13 GIF
-- We plan on soon having finished the likes count implementation by this unit
+- We plan on soon having finished the likes count implementation by this unit <---- put this on a hold maybe. waiting for team confirmation.
+- We plan to have a profile picture
 - We also plan on trying out a search filtering mechanism here where users can search for posts with certain hashtags such as #nopeanuts, or #vegan... etc
--  The unlike function, where the user taps the filled heart and it unfills it
+- We plan to have unlike function, where the user taps the filled heart and it unfills it
 <img src='' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ### Unit 14 GIF